ellerenas-ias/ellerenas-ias/README.md

 - 👀 I’m interested in front-end development
 - 🌱 I’m currently learning Typescript, Scrum methodology, Storybook, React, Sass and others
 - 💞️ I’m looking to collaborate on react-team
-- 📫 How to reach me: on Slack
+- 📫 How to reach me: Erick Llerenas on Slack